 Takisha Sturdivant-Drew: When drying straight hair, add a dime-size amount of heat protectant (Matrix’s Style Link Prep Heat Buffer Thermal Styling Spray) to the palms of your hands and rub it throughout the hair.
 Second, it’s always best to start from the ends with a comb attachment and work your way to the roots to smooth the hair out straight.
 Halfway through drying, add an oil serum to the hair for a beautiful shine, then continue to dry the hair.

-Dorsey: My favorite way to dry wavy hair is hand styling — all you do is make an S-shape with the hair and scrunch it, then just squeeze it (tight) for 5 to 7 seconds under a diffuser, and it’ll give it a loose wave.
+Dorsey: My favorite way to dry wavy hair is hand styling — all you do is make an S-shape with the hair and scrunch it, then just squeeze it (tight) for 5 to 7 seconds under a diffuser, and [it will] give it a loose wave.
 When I release my hand, it sets and sits.
-While holding that S-shape, you put the hair dryer over it, and it gives you that Carrie Bradshaw full, wavy hair.
-Also, wavy hair can be tricky, each head is different, but wavy hair needs product and one of my secret weapons is dry shampoo.
+While holding that S-shape, you put the hairdryer over it, and it gives you that Carrie Bradshaw full, wavy hair.
+Also, wavy hair can be tricky, each head is different, but wavy hair needs the product and one of my secret weapons is dry shampoo.
 It’s light, gives just enough hold for wavy hair, and secures the look.

 View this post on Instagram

 The Album Cover Hair x @kendalldorsey1 Hair team @dr0pdeadjenn @thestylist.jamie @kherrington_ ————————————————————————— When I Get Home out at 12 midnight tonight #solange #solangeknowles #whenigethome #album #saintrecords #kendalldorsey #hair #houston #texas #waves #ontherise #hottoolspro #hottools #evolis #evolisprofessional #trueindianhair